RPE Scale Explained + Tips for Running by RPE

 The RPE scale is a tool to measure your effort level during exercise.
 The RPE scale can help runners assess when to slow down and when to speed up during your workouts.
 The most common RPE system ranges from 0 to 10, with 0 being no effort and 10 representing maximum effort.

-RPE scales that we use today are derived from the work of Swedish scientist Gunner Borg.
-For his research, Borg used a scale of 6 to 20 that correlates with a person’s heart rate.
-On Borg’s scale, 6 represents no effort, and 20 is maximal effort level.
+RPE scales that we use today are derived from the work of Swedish scientist Gunner Borg in the 1960s.
+For his research, Borg used a rate of perceived exertion scale of 6 to 20 that correlates with a person’s heart rate.
+On the Borg scale, 6 represents no effort, and 20 is maximal effort level.
+The Borg RPE scale asks participants to rate their perception of exertion throughout a training session.

-The RPE system is often used by trainers and coaches to help guide athletes on how much they should exert themselves during workouts.
+Today, the RPE system is often used by trainers and coaches to help guide athletes on how much they should exert themselves during workouts.
 For instance, if you’re doing a base run/easy training day, your coach may advise you to run at 4 or 5 on an RPE scale of 0 to 10.
-This means you’re exerting some effort but not feeling taxed.
+This means you’re staying in heart rate zones 2 and are exerting some effort but not feeling taxed.

 Related Post: Running Essentials: The Base Run